asciinema/asciinema/man/asciinema.1.md

 | **asciinema \-\-version**
 | **asciinema** _command_ \[_options_] \[_args_]

 DESCRIPTION
 ===========

-asciinema lets you easily record terminal sessions and replay them in a terminal as well as in a web browser.
+asciinema lets you easily record terminal sessions, replay them in a terminal as well as in a web browser and share them on the web. asciinema is Free and Open Source Software licensed under the GNU General Public License v3.

 COMMANDS
 ========